The Guided Fate Paradox: Development

-The game was originally revealed in Japan on July 11, 2012 as a 20th anniversary commemorative for Nippon Ichi Software.
+The game was originally revealed in Japan on July 11, 2012, as a 20th anniversary commemorative for Nippon Ichi Software.
 It was also developed largely by the same team behind the Disgaea series, while Noizi Ito worked as the game's character designer and Yōsei Teikoku composed the music.
 The game also has Love Live!
 School Idol Projects idol group μ's as voice actresses for the main female characters in Japanese, and they are credited under their character name.

 Reception

-The game received above-average reviews according to the review aggregation website Metacritic.
+The game received "mixed or average reviews" according to the review aggregation website Metacritic.
 Bradly Halestorm of Hardcore Gamer said, "The Guided Fate Paradox is a niche game, but that shouldn’t scare off anyone who has a taste for Japanese RPGs.
 Its story does a balancing act of providing lighthearted fun and philosophical poignancy, while its gameplay is perhaps one of the deepest endeavors on the PS3 right now."
 In Japan, Famitsu gave it a score of one nine and three eights for a total of 33 out of 40.